 1. What is the objective of FINRA's filing experience enhancements?

-To make it easier for firm compliance and registration staff to meet registration filing requirements, as well as reduce the learning curve for new financial professionals.
-We heard from firms there was room to improve the workflow for small amendments and bulk changes, so we are developing tools to handle these items more efficiently.
-In addition to improving the filing experience, we hope it will encourage more accurate, complete and timely submissions, thereby reducing unnecessary (and sometimes costly) resubmissions.
+FINRA is developing filing experience enhancements to make it easier for registration compliance staff and registered representatives to meet filing requirements.
+These improvements will encourage more accurate, complete and timely submissions, thereby reducing unnecessary (and sometimes costly) resubmissions.
 Additionally, the investing public who look to BrokerCheck and IAPD for registration information will benefit from more complete and accurate data.

 - fully integrating the form with FINRA Gateway and FinPro

 - streamlining the form initialization flow,

 - eliminating the need to choose a specific U4 filing type,